Kishan Lal: Death

-He died on 23 June 1980.
-He was cremated at the Sion Crematorium in Bombay.
+He died on 23 June 1980 and was cremated at the Sion Crematorium in Bombay.

 Awards

-In 1966, he was awarded with the prestigious Padma Shri by former President of India Dr Sarvapalli Radha Krishnan.
+In 1966, he was awarded with the Padma Shri by President of India Dr Sarvapalli Radha Krishnan.

-Personal life
+Legacy

-Kishan Lal had four sons and a daughter.
-His eldest son, Devki Lal, was a hockey coach.
-Devki died on September 21, 2009.
+He is considered one of the greatest inside forwards in field hockey.
+He is known as the fastest player in the wing position and a gentlemanly player.
+According to Gian Singh, "Many times, I would think he would score but invariable he would pass the ball to inside forwards or the center forward to do the finishing touch."